-Aisa has also become involved in community outreach programmes by providing maps and other resources to underprivileged schools in rural areas.
-The institute has undertaken to promote knowledge creation as a fundamental part of development and growth for Africa.
-As such, it aims to encourage research as a career choice for young people as they leave school.
+provide maps and other resources to underprivileged schools in rural South Africa.
+Aisa has undertaken to promote knowledge creation as a fundamental part of development and growth for Africa and as such aims to encourage research as a career choice for young people as they leave school.